BryanDollery/ndsobc-vault/readme.md

 This repo contains a Makefile that will help configure a basic demo of secret ownership and consumption.
 Start by sourcing the env script (`. ./env.sh`), then run `make vault` to start vault, followed by `make create` to create all the assets for the workshop.
 You can then use the login-as scripts to change who you're logged in as and try to get the secret.

+You can follow your changes through the vault ui, at `http://localhost:8200`